amices/mice/cran-comments.md

 `mice 3.8.0` removes dependencies, and does not automatically install anymore the `jomo` package.
 I have alerted the `miceadds` package maintainer, and asked for a fix (which is simple).
+The maintainer responded to have it fixed by next week.

 ### Problem 4